MiquelMarinoEspinosa/trivia-php-refactor-kata/README.md

         - Eventually the whole class has been formated using a IDE command
     - Extract `presentation` `roll` method logic in two methods `pre` and `post` roll process
         - Extract initial `roll` presentation message into a new method called `printPreRollMessage`
+        - Extract the last `roll` presentation message into a new method called `printPostRollMessage`